wowico/wwc/_friends/Mahsa.md

 I'd like to learn ...
 --------------------

-* Prgramming
+* more Python
-* How to keep my work under version control
+* working with CorpKit

 I could teach ...
 --------------------